amitinngp/learning-javascript/README.md

     ```
     Now  as **key** of #1 **name:name** at left should match to key  of #2 **name:'javascript'** in right side then **value**  of #2 right side **'javascript'** is assinged to **value** of #1 left side **name**.
     So now as we know if the key and value has the same name in Object (See [Property value shorthand](#shorthand))
-    it can be written as inleft hand side.
+    it can be written as in left hand side below.
     ```javascript
     let {
             name, //#1 - key:value